github/learn.github.com/p/branching.md

 	$ ls
 	README		Rakefile	TODO		lib

-So, let's now suppose that we need to go back and make a bugfix on our original verison of the simplegit.rb file.
+So, let's now suppose that we need to go back and make a bug fix on our original version of the simplegit.rb file.
 We can revert back to where our project was before we branched with the 'checkout command.

 	$ git checkout master